Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

-\begin{cor} Consider the following sparse graphon-based version of the exchangeable LPM proposed by \citet{Hoff-Raftery-Handcock}.
-Let $S = \mathbb{R}^d$ with the latent positions distributed according a isotropic Gaussian random vector with any variance $\sigma^2 > 0$.
-Define the link probability function as
+Moreover, the learnability results in Theorem~\ref{consistencies} can be used to establish learnability results for sparse graphon-based versions of popular LPMs. \begin{cor} Consider the following sparse graphon-based version of the exchangeable LPM.
+Let $S = \mathbb{R}^d$ with the latent positions distributed according an isotropic Gaussian random vector with any variance $\sigma^2 < 1/4$.
+Suppose that the link probability function is given by either

-for $\tau > 0$, $0 \leq p \leq 1$.
-Such a network has learnable link probabilities, squared distances, and latent positions if $ p < 1/2$.
-Thus, the LPM is learnable if it is $n^b$-sparse in expectation for $b\in(1.5,2]$. \end{cor} \begin{proof} Proof provided in \S \ref{learnablesparsegraphonproof} \end{proof} Thus, sparse graphon-based LPMs can achieve learnability under the same rate or sparsity as we derived for rectangular LPMs in Corollary~\ref{rectangularlearnability}.
-However, this formulation guarantees link probability functions with lighter tails, and holds for all dimensions $d$.
-Thus, there could be a trade-off between projectivity and heavy-tailedness of the link probability function.
+for $\tau \in (0,1)$, $0 \leq p \leq 1$.
+Such a network has learnable link probabilities, squared distances, and latent positions if $ p < 1/2 - 2\sigma^2(1+c)$ for $c>0$.
+Thus, given an appropriate $\sigma^2$, this LPM can be both $n^b$-sparse and learnable for $b\in(1.5,2]$. \end{cor} \begin{proof} Proof provided in \S \ref{learnablesparsegraphonproof} \end{proof} As such, many sparse graphon-based LPMs achieve learnability under the same sparsity rate derived for rectangular LPMs in Corollary~\ref{rectangularlearnability}.
+Additionally, learnability can be established for link probability functions with lighter tails, as well as for latent spaces of arbitrary dimension $d$.
+These findings suggest a potential trade-off between projectivity and learnability under lighter-tailed link probability functions.

+Despite these advantages, there are practical ramifications of sparse graphon-based LPMs that limit their applicability as statistical models for a network.
+To start, the resultant sparse network sequences are not projective. \begin{prop} Sparse-graphon latent position models do not define a projective sequence of models if $(s_n)_{n=1\ldots \infty}$ is not constant. \end{prop} \begin{proof} Proof provided in \S \ref{notprojectiveproof}. \end{proof} As noted in \S~\ref{sec:projectivity}, inferences drawn using non-projective network models can be difficult to interpret, especially when the statistical application requires super-population inference \citep{DAmour-Airoldi-misspecification}.
+As such, extra care must be taken to ensure sparse graphon-based inferences are reliable for a given application.